 The Miss Muscle Beach winners were valued both for their beauty and muscularity.
 Some mid-century journalists and modern-day scholars stress that beauty was the defining factor in the competition, while others stress the importance of muscularity.
 Most make a point to emphasize both.
-For example, an article from the Hollywood Citizen-News published in August 1947 was titled "It'll Take Girl With Muscle to Win This Title" and claimed that with the contest, "The Santa Monica playground department intends to prove that gals can pour beauty and biceps into the same swimsuit."
-Furthermore, they reported that the director of the playground claimed power and pulchritude."178 With "beauty and biceps," this journalist emphasized that muscularity was a unique requirement for the Muscle Beach contest, but that beauty was essential too.
+For example, an article from the Hollywood Citizen-News published in August

+1947 was titled "It'll Take Girl With Muscle to Win This Title" and claimed that with the contest, "The Santa Monica playground department intends to prove that gals can pour beauty and biceps into the same swimsuit."
+Furthermore, they reported that the director of the playground claimed that the trophy would be given to "the damsel best combining power and pulchritude."182 With "beauty and biceps," this journalist emphasized that muscularity was a unique requirement for the Muscle Beach contest, but that beauty was essential too.
 Moreover, the director's choice of "damsel" also emphasized the participant's femininity by portraying them as women needing men's saving.
 They had "power and pulchritude," and they were also "damsel[s]."
-In contrast, an LA Times article from September 1948 describes Sarah Hirsch, the 1948 Miss Muscle Beach (Figure 3.5), as "anything but muscular in appearance," 179 downplaying the importance of muscularity in claiming the title.
+In contrast, an LA Times article from September 1948 describes Sarah Hirsch, the 1948 Miss Muscle Beach (Figure 3.5), as "anything but muscular in appearance," downplaying the importance of muscularity in claiming the title.
 Minimizing Hirsch's muscles can be viewed as an attempt to portray her as more feminine.
-While individual journalists may have emphasized one over the other, Miss Muscle Beach contestants were generally viewed and portrayed as both that the trophy would be given to "the damsel best combining strong and beautiful.
+While individual